rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 ### 6.11.4 Oversized materials

 * Material that fits into a box should be boxed.
-It is strongly preferred to have a box as the top container if the material will fit into a box.
+It is strongly preferred to have a box as the top container if possible.
 * #### Oversized boxes that will be stored at the LSC (typically up to 20x24"; it is strongly preferred for all new collections to be sent to the LSC)
 	* Any oversized material that fits into a box and will be stored at the LSC should be given **regular box and folder numbers** in sequence with material stored in other box types.
 OP numbers should **not** be used for boxes being sent to the LSC, since the OP indicates a shelving location.
 * #### Oversized boxes that will be stored onsite (typically up to 20x24") (OPs)
 	* When a collection is being stored onsite, the oversized boxes will remain onsite as well and will be handled as OPs (oversized papers)
  	* Any box designated as an OP must be stored onsite on the OP shelves on Level 11 in the Abbey
-    	* OP boxes should be given OP numbers to indicate that it is being onsite on the OP shelves.
-In a collection OPs should be a separate sequence of numbers from the general box number sequence (i.e. OP1, OP2, etc.).
+    	* OP boxes should be given OP numbers to indicate that it is being stored onsite on the OP shelves.
+In a collection OPs should be given a separate sequence of numbers from the general box number sequence (i.e. OP1, OP2, etc.).
 When making the label, there is no space between OP and the number (i.e. OP1).
      	* Folders within an OP box are also numbered sequentially in the same fashion as regular size folders, for example OP1/1, OP1/2, etc.
 * #### Oversized material larger than 20x24" but smaller than 38x34" (OPs)
 	* Oversized material larger than 20x24" will not fit in a standard oversized box, as the largest standard sized box that we typically order is 20x24", but larger or custom boxes can be ordered in some instances.
  	* If the oversized material will not fit in a box, it should be placed in an oversized folder as the top container.
   	* Oversized folders of these dimensions (i.e. will fit on the OP shelves) should be handled as an OP.
-  	* Rolled items and scroll boxes that will fit on 38x34" shelves should also be handled as OPs
+  	* Rolled items and scroll boxes that will fit on 38x34" shelves should also be handled as OPs.
-  	* OP folders or OP rolled items serve as top containers in ASpace
+  	* OP folders, rolled items, and scrolled boxes serve as top containers in ASpace
   		* OP folder container profile in ArchivesSpace = box folder (38x34 or less)
   	 	* Rolled item container profile = rolled item
   	  	* Scroll box container profile = scroll box [choose best size]
-  	* OP folders should be given OP numbers to indicate that it is being onsite on the OP shelves.
+  	* OP folders should be given OP numbers to indicate that it is being stored onsite on the OP shelves.
 In a collection OPs should be a separate sequence of numbers from the general box number sequence (i.e. OP1, OP2, etc.).
 When making the label, there is no space between OP and the number (i.e. OP1).
  * #### Oversized material larger than 38x36" and up to 56x34" (XOPs)
  	* Any oversized material larger than 38x36" should be handled as an XOP because it will need to be stored on the XOP shelves in the Nunnery.
   	* Oversized artifacts and computer hardware that need to be stored on the XOP shelves due to size should also be handled as XOPs.
   	* XOPs serve as top containers in ASpace
    		*XOP folder container profile in ASpace = box folder (56x34 or less)

-* XOP (extra-oversized paper)--current usage is for folders that are too large to fit on the OP shelves, up to 56x34".
-* BV (bound volume) and OBV (oversized bound volume)--while we currently have materials identified by "BV" and "OBV," we have moved away from that nomenclature and should keep these materials in appropriately sized boxes with the regular box numbers.
-Bound volumes (BV) and oversized bound volumes (OBV) are usually ledgers, scrapbooks, photograph albums, or other bound items.
+     		* Rolled item container profile = rolled item
+  	  	* Scroll box container profile = scroll box [choose best size]

+* #### Bound volumes
+	* If a collection is being stored at the LSC, treat bound volumes (ledgers, scrapbooks, photograph albums, etc.) as you would any other oversized material.
+House the bound volume in an appropriately sized box and label it with regular box numbers.
+ 	* Legacy content for collections being stored onsite:
+  		* BVs (bound volumes)
+    		* OBVs (oversized bound volumes)

 #### 6.6.3 Oversized materials